davidechicco/DeepAutoencoderGOA/README.md

 # DeepAutoencoderGOA
 Deep autoencoder neural networks for Gene Ontology annotation predictions.
-This sofware uses a deep autoencoder neural network to predict Gene Ontology (GO) annotations
+This Torch lua software trains and applies a deep autoencoder neural network to predict Gene Ontology (GO) annotations.

 To run the optimization phase, type: